-Accurately identifying a bear market can help investors avoid some tough equity market losses.
+Accurately identifying a bear market in its early stages may help investors avoid some tough equity market losses.
 And whilst avoiding a bear isn’t necessarily required to achieve your long-term investment goals, it can certainly help.
 Unfortunately, doing so is very difficult and investors often struggle to recognise if a downturn is a bear—by definition a fundamentally driven equity market decline of 20% or more over a longer period of time, or a correction—a sharp sentiment driven fall of 10% or more.
-For investors looking to identify a bear market, understanding what can or can’t signify a bear is essential.
+For investors looking to identify whether a downturn is a correction or a bear market, understanding what can or can’t signify a bear is essential.

 One common misconception of bear markets is that they happen at the same time as the economy experiences a recession.
 Whilst it is true that bear markets usually pair with recessions, they generally don’t start simultaneously.
 Equities are a leading economic indicator.
 Bear markets usually begin months before recessions do.
 See Exhibit 1, which compares US bear market and recession start dates since 1926.

 Exhibit 1: Bear Markets Usually Begin Well Before Recessions Do

 Source: FactSet and National Bureau of Economic Research, as of 13/02/2018.
 S&P 500 Index daily price level, 1926 – 2016.
 Presented in terms of US dollars.
 Currency fluctuations between the dollar and British pounds may result in higher or lower investment returns.

 Equities also tend to peak long before employment does.
 Exhibit 2 compares US bear markets with US nonfarm payrolls (measurement of US workers in the economy that excludes farm employees, private household employees and some nonprofit employees).

 Exhibit 2: US Nonfarm Payrolls and Bear Markets